Gehancv/Chord-Progression-Network-Analysis-of-Ray-Charles-Jazz-songs/README.md

 In summary, these questions cover a range of topics related to the uniqueness of Ray Charles’s songs and network attributes such as communities, homophily, robustness, the prominence of high-weighted links, and the appearance of hubs.

-<b> NOTE Please review the "final paper.docx" inside the reports folder to get a complete understanding of the project and the final conclusions we made. </b>
+<b> NOTE: Please review the "final paper.docx" inside the reports folder to get a complete understanding of the project and the final conclusions we made. </b>